 This is often a drag with older Macs, which have notoriously flaky Bluetooth chips.
 Begin troubleshooting by turning off Bluetooth.
 To do so, click on the Bluetooth icon within the menu bar at the highest of the screen and choose turn Bluetooth Off.
 Please wait a couple of seconds, then turn it back on and check out again.

-If that does not work, you’ll also kill the Bluetooth daemon that runs within the background on macOS.
+If that does not work, you’ll also kill the Bluetooth daemon that runs in the background on macOS.
 Note that you will lose connection to other Bluetooth devices as a part of the command.